IndrajeetPatil/ggstatsplot/README.md

 library(datasets)

 ggstatsplot::gghistostats(
-  data = datasets::iris,
-  x = Sepal.Length,
-  title = "Distribution of Iris sepal length", type = "parametric",                           # one sample t-test test.value = 3,                                # default value is 0
-  centrality.para = "mean",                      # which measure of central tendency is to be plotted
+  data = datasets::iris,                         # dataframe from which variable is to be taken x = Sepal.Length,                              # numeric variable whose distribution is of interest title = "Distribution of Iris sepal length",   # title for the plot type = "parametric",                           # one sample t-test test.value = 3,                                # default value is 0 centrality.para = "mean",                      # which measure of central tendency is to be plotted